countries/countries/README.markdown

 ## Loading Custom Data

-As of 2.0 countries supports loading custom countries / overriding data in it's data set, though if you choose to do this please contribute back to the upstream repo!
+As of 2.0 countries supports loading custom countries / overriding data in its data set, though if you choose to do this please contribute back to the upstream repo!

-Any country registered this way will have it's data available for searching etc...
+Any country registered this way will have its data available for searching etc...
 If you are overriding an existing country, for cultural reasons, our code uses a simple merge, not a deep merge so you will need to __bring in all data you wish to be available__.
 Bringing in an existing country will also remove it from the internal management of translations, __all registered countries will remain in memory__.

 ``` ruby
 ISO3166::Data.register(